turboMaCk/glue/README.md

 - Simple and easy to use management of components (Something like what [`Html.program`](http://package.elm-lang.org/packages/elm-lang/html/2.0.0/Html#program) or legacy [`start-app`](http://package.elm-lang.org/packages/evancz/start-app/latest) did to TEA).
 - Don't enforce changes in sub-components to make them compatible (since they're more likely to be isolated from the rest of the app).
-- Keep all gluing logic in one tiny layer (the `Component` type in this case).
+- Keep all glueing logic in one tiny layer (the `Component` type in this case).
 - Make it possible to turn a standalone Elm app into a component.
 - Make it possible to use with [`Polymorphic Components`](#wrap-polymorphic-component).
 - Support [`Action Bubbling`](#action-bubbling) from child components to the parent component.